zhanxw/rvtests/README.md

 * Why SKAT Q-values reported by rvtests are different from the SKAT R package?

-We strictly follow the notations in the SKAT publication.
+We strictly follow the notations in the SKAT publication ([Wu et al. (2011) AJHG](http://www.hsph.harvard.edu/skat/)).
 However, in SKAT R package, its implementation is slightly different.
 For example, in quantitative trait anlaysis, Q is divided by (2 * \hat{sigma2}) in the R package, but not in rvtests.
-Although Q values can be different, the P-values from the two software packges should be comparable (minor differences exist due to numerical issues).
+Although Q values can be different, the P-values from the two software packges should match (only in rare cases, numerical accrucy may cause minor differences).

 # Feedback/Contact